 Aldeburgh Art Tutors

 CAROLE MASSEY has been a professional artist for many years and is a very supportive and popular tutor.
 Accomplished in painting both landscapes and portraits in watercolours, pastels and acrylics, she has tutored courses and painting holidays in East Anglia and Europe.
-She has published six books has made a number of appearances on national TV, is a regular contributor to the Leisure Painter magazine as well as online painting websites.
-She has exhibited and demonstrated at the Mall Galleries London, in East Anglia and in France.
-She was recently honoured with a Bank of England portrait commission.
-She has recently moved from France to live back in Suffolk again.
+The author of six books, she has made a number of appearances on national TV and is a regular contributor to Leisure Painter magazine as well as online painting websites.
+She has exhibited and demonstrated at the Mall Galleries in London, in East Anglia and in France and was recently honoured with a Bank of England portrait commission.
+She has recently moved from France to become a Suffolk resident again.

-PAUL VOUSDEN teaches life drawing at Ipswich Institute, runs day long life classes and gives talks and demonstrations to Art Groups.
-He was recently Artist in Residence for Suffolk Mind in a year long project at their wellness centre, which gave rise to articles featured in Paint Magazine.
-His interest is studio painting of groups of people from sketches made in field observations.
-Paul is represented by prestigious East Anglian Galleries and continues to write for Paint.
+PAUL VOUSDEN teaches life drawing at Ipswich Institute, runs day-long life classes and gives talks and demonstrations to art groups.
+He was recently Artist in Residence for Suffolk Mind in a year-long project at their wellness centre, which gave rise to articles featured in Paint magazine.
+His interest is studio paintings of groups of people from sketches made in field observations.
+Paul is represented by prestigious East Anglian galleries and continues to write for Paint.

-STAN HILL was born and brought up in a village in Bechuanaland Protectorate (now Botswana).
-He has been involved in photography for many years.
-His interest began when at university in South Africa and developed later in order to record his many travels around the world.
-With the coming of the digital age Stan’s interest grew and covers most aspects of photography.
-He became President of the Pinner Photographic Club, serving for some eight years.
-Many of his prints have been exhibited in North West London.
-He has extended his interest to making audio-visual programmes which have been shown in North West London, the Chiltern Regions and it was accepted by the BBC Travel Show.
-Stan is a judge for various photographic competitions and gives workshops both demonstrating and teaching photography around the country.
+STAN HILL was brought up in Botswana.
+His interest in photography began when he was at university in South Africa and developed further as he recorded his many travels around the world.
+With the coming of the digital age Stan’s interest grew and now covers most aspects of photography.
+He has been ‘unof- ficial’ photographer for The Two Moors Music Festival and has been asked by the director to produce a book about the Festival, providing photographs as well as writing an article about it.
+Many of his prints have been exhibited in north-west London.
+Stan is a judge for various photographic competitions and gives